LESSON 10

 Sarai and Hagar

-Notwithstanding the ritual covenant renewal and God's promises, Abram continues to doubt how he and the barren Sarai can possibly bear the promised son who will carry on the promise to future generations.
-This time, it is Sari who tries to help God out, giving her slave girl to Abram so that the promise might be carried out though her.
+Notwithstanding the ritual covenant renewal and God's promises, Abraham continues to doubt how he and the barren Sarai can possibly bear the promised son who will carry on the promise to future generations.
+This time, it is Sari who tries to help God out, giving her slave girl to Abraham so that the promise might be carried out though her.
 As the scheme begins to take shape in Hagar's belly, Hagar begins to take advantage of the situation in the way that she treats Sarai.
-When Sarai complains to Abram, she is reminded that Hagar is in her power to do anything with her that she wants--a response directly from the ancient code of Harmurabi:
+When Sarai complains to Abraham, she is reminded that Hagar is in her power to do anything with her that she wants--a response directly from the ancient code of Hammurabi:

 If a man take a wife and she give him a maid servant to her husband, and that maid servant bear children and afterwards would take rank with her mistress; because she has borne children, her mistress may not sell her for money, but she may reduce her to bondage and count her among her maid servants.